Skip to content

 Origins of Contemplative Education at Naropa

-Playlist: Origins of Contemplative Education at Naropa
+The Origins of Contemplative Education at Naropa

+Naropa University has been at the forefront of Contemplative Education since its founding in 1974.
+It continues to be a leader in this area, and a Naropa education is infused with contemplative education for every student who attends the institution.
 The early development of contemplative education at Naropa was presented and shaped by Chogyam Trungpa and other early faculty, staff, and students, who connected diverse areas of study and endeavor with contemplative practice and insight.
 The Contemplative Education playlist gives you the opportunity to see, hear and read about how contemplative education was first articulated and practiced at Naropa University.

-Open Secret: Spirituality in America (“Sparks”)
+Open Secret: Spirituality in America aKA “Sparks” (1974)

 VIDEO 60 minutes

 Panel discussion with Chogyam Trungpa, Ram Dass, and others recorded for the Open Secret radio program.
 Trungpa Rinpoche describes the experience at Naropa Institute as being like fireworks, rather than the smooth blending of a spoonful of sugar in lemonade.
+(Published in The Collected Works of Chögyam Trungpa, vol. 2: Selected Writings: “Sparks”)

-Open Secret: Interview with Trungpa Rinpoche
+Open Secret: Interview with Trungpa Rinpoche (1975)

 AUDIO 27 minutes

-This Interview with Chogyam Trungpa, one year after the founding of Naropa Institute, focuses on his role as a teacher in America and his vision for Naropa.
+This interview with Chogyam Trungpa, one year after the founding of Naropa Institute, focuses on his role as a teacher in America and his vision for Naropa.
 He says that his teaching style is based on a long-term plan, to be accomplished in 100 years.

-First Faculty Seminar at Naropa Institute
+First Faculty Seminar at Naropa Institute (1975)

 A workshop with faculty members at the newly formed Naropa Institute, held during the summer of 1975.